evorosh1/snapyelp-appios/planning/sprints/sprint5/sprint_notes.md

 ### Incomplete Requirements

-- api endpoint for fetching and posting posts
+- the api endpoints for fetching posts and storing newly posts

 ### The summary of the entire project